by Jennifer McKendry©

 We are seduced by the thought that, the further back in time we can place our building, the more interest it has.
 This undermines the value of the building, as it relates to whatever time period saw its conception.
-Its all interesting!
-Late 19th century into the early 20th century structures are only now being appreciated in the Kingston area.
+It’s all interesting!
+Late 19th century and 20th century structures are only now being appreciated in the Kingston area (see Jennifer McKendry, Modern Architecture in Kingston).
 Compare the contents of volume one of Buildings of Architectural and Historic Significance, written in 1971 and containing only buildings that predate 1865, with volume six, written in 1985 and containing many later buildings running into the 1920s.
-Or Margaret Anguss The Old Stones of Kingston of 1966 describing buildings before 1867 with Jennifer McKendrys With Our Past before Us: Nineteenth-Century Architecture in the Kingston Area (to purchase this book) of 1995 describing buildings to 1900.
+Or Margaret Angus’s The Old Stones of Kingston of 1966 describing buildings before 1867 with Jennifer McKendry’s With Our Past before Us: Nineteenth-Century Architecture in the Kingston Area of 1995 describing buildings to 1900.
 To own a house built in the 1880s is to visualize a context of the country struggling with unity issues, the completion of the railway across Canada, the North-West Rebellion, the establishment of a national art gallery, the excitement of the French avant-garde art movements such as neo-Impressionism, the growth of skyscrapers in the United States, and the spreading influence of the Beaux-Arts movement in Canadian architecture.

 Architectural drawing of Kent House by Power c1877, Queen's University Archives, Kingston

 Empire style: 85 King Street East, photo by J. McKendry©